Tips for USB pen drives

 There are some useful commandline tools for this purpose but they all have some disadvantages.
 So I wrote my own:

-Reactivate an USB drive
+Reactivate a USB drive

 When a drive has been prepared for safe removal then it can be reactivated only by replugging it.